farirpgs/fari-games/public/documents/fari-rpgs/charge-rpg.md

 >
 > Use this to improve your chances at overcoming an obstacle.
 >
-> - Roll to improve the `effect` rating or the `position` of subsequent action rolls made by your team.
+> - Roll to improve the `effect` rating or reduce the `risk` of subsequent action rolls made by your team.

 ## Misc